School Terms – 2023

 Assemblies

 Children look forward to sharing their success with whanau on Fridays at 9 am.
-The senior class takes responsibility for the running of assemblies and classes participate with items such as singing, kapa haka, drama and sharing of their classroom accomplishments.
-We recognise success in sport, social and academic achievements.
+Each class takes responsibility for the running of assemblies and classes participate with items such as singing, kapa haka, drama, and sharing of their classroom accomplishments.
+We recognise success in sports and social and academic achievements.

 School Fees